Rhino (JavaScript engine)

-Rhino is a JavaScript engine written fully in Java and managed by the Mozilla Foundation as open source software.
-It is separate from the SpiderMonkey engine, which is also developed by Mozilla, but written in C++ and used in Mozilla Firefox.
+Rhino is a JavaScript engine to run the JavaScript programming language written fully in Java language and managed by the Mozilla Foundation as free and open-source software.
+It is separate from the SpiderMonkey engine, which is also developed by Mozilla, but written in the C++ language and used in the Firefox web browser.

 History

-The Rhino project was started at Netscape in 1997.
-At the time, Netscape was planning to produce a version of Netscape Navigator written fully in Java and so it needed an implementation of JavaScript written in Java.
+The Rhino project began at Netscape in 1997, when they planned to produce a version of Netscape Navigator web browser written fully in Java, which needed an implementation of JavaScript written in Java.
 When Netscape stopped work on Javagator, as it was called, the Rhino project was finished as a JavaScript engine.
 Since then, a couple of major companies (including Sun Microsystems) have licensed Rhino for use in their products and paid Netscape to do so, allowing work to continue on it.

 Originally, Rhino compiled all JavaScript code to Java bytecode in generated Java class files.
 This produced the best performance, often beating the C++ implementation of JavaScript run with just-in-time compilation (JIT), but suffered from two faults.
-First, compiling time was long since generating bytecode and loading the generated classes was a resource-intensive process.
+First, compile time was long since generating bytecode and loading the generated classes was a resource-intensive process.
 Also, the implementation effectively leaked memory since most Java virtual machines (JVM) didn't collect unused classes or the strings that are interned as a result of loading a class file.
-(This has changed in later versions of Java.)
+(This changed in later Java versions.)

-As a result, in the fall of 1998, Rhino added an interpretive mode.
-The classfile generation code was moved to an optional, dynamically loaded package.
+As a result, in the fall of 1998, Rhino added an interpreted mode.
+The classfile generation code was moved to an optional, dynamic loading package.
 Compiling is faster and when scripts are no longer in use they can be collected like any other Java object.

 Rhino was released to Mozilla Foundation in April 1998.
 Originally Rhino classfile generation had been held back from release.
-However the licensors of Rhino have now agreed to release all of Rhino as open source, including class file generation.
+However the licensors of Rhino agreed to release all of Rhino as free and open-source software, including class file generation.
 Since its release to open source, Rhino has found a variety of uses and an increasing number of people have contributed to the code.
 The project gets its name from the animal on the cover of the JavaScript book from O'Reilly Media.
-As of version 1.7R11 (May 2019), Rhino supports Java 8 and up, and supports a number of ECMAScript ES6/ES2015 features.
+As of version 1.80 (January 2025), Rhino supports Java 11 and up, and supports many ECMAScript ES6/ES2015 features.